krgross/st512-course-notes/docs/04-GeneralizedLinearModels.md

 ## Implementation in SAS

- Donner party was a well-known group of settlers who got stuck in the Sierra Nevada snows in the winter of 1846-47.
+The Donner party was a well-known group of settlers who got stuck in the Sierra Nevada snows in the winter of 1846-47.
 The Donner party included 45 adults (defined here as individuals at least 15 years of age), of whom only 20 survived the famous winter @grayson1993differential.
 We have a data set that includes age, gender, and fate for all 45 members of the party.
 The first few records of the data set are:

 ```{}
 age	gender	fate